LW-meng/Ancient-Site-Detection/README.md

 # Ancient-site-detection-
 A machine learning use CNN to detect the ancient sites in LIDAR data.
-Model detail see file ""
+Model detail see file "Report.pdf"